-We currently estimate that the initial public offering price per ADS will be between US\$9.50 and US\$11.50.
+The initial public offering price per ADS is US\$10.50.

 Each ADS represents four ordinary shares, par value US\$0.01 per share.
 The ADSs will be evidenced by American Depositary Receipts, or ADRs.
 A nominee of the depositary will be the registered holder of the ordinary shares underlying your ADSs.
-You will have the rights of an ADR holder as provided in a deposit agreement among us, the depositary and holders and beneficial owners of ADSs from time to time, dated , 2005.
+You will have the rights of an ADR holder as provided in a deposit agreement among us, the depositary and holders and beneficial owners of ADSs from time to time, dated June 29, 2005.
 Under the deposit agreement, you may instruct the depositary to vote the ordinary shares underlying your ADSs, but only if we ask the depositary to ask for your instructions.
 Otherwise you will not be able to exercise your right to vote unless you withdraw the ordinary shares deposited with the depositary.